Deep-imagelab/AWAN/README.md

 # AWAN
-The code will be uploaded soon.
+The codes will be uploaded soon.